rishooty/Q9xS/README.md

 success increases if you modify the layout.inf files to match your updates.

-However, I found the process of extracting the iso, dropping the files, modifying the layout*.inf files and recompressing a bootable iso tedious.
+However, I found the process of extracting the iso, dropping the files, modifying the layout*.inf files and recompressing the iso tedious.

 As for "Why Windows 9x?", yes there are people that still use these OSes.
 Namely, vintage gaming enthusiasts.